Jason Davidson

-Jason Alan Davidson (born 29 June 1991) is an Australian professional soccer player who plays as a centre-back for Australian club Melbourne Victory.
+Jason Alan Davidson (born 29 June 1991) is an Australian professional soccer player who plays as a left-back for Australian club Melbourne Victory.

 Club career

 Hume City

 On 26 January 2009, Davidson signed with Victorian Premier League club Hume City, becoming the youngest starting member in the VPL at the age of 17.
 After having spent three years in the Japanese football development system.
 He garnered attention from several A-League clubs after being called up the Australian U-20 squad on 17 March 2009.

 In June 2009 he left Hume City to pursue several overseas trials.

 Paços de Ferreira

 In September 2009 Davidson signed with Portuguese club, Paços de Ferreira before being voted 2009 Victorian Premier League – Under 21 Player of the Year.
 Among serious interest from clubs such as European heavyweights VfB Stuttgart and Sporting CP, along with Turkish club Ankaragucu, Davidson also immediately received contract offers from A-League club, Newcastle Jets and another Turkey Super League club in Diyarbakirspor before signing for Paços.

 On 16 January 2010, Davidson made his senior debut for Paços de Ferreira in the Primeira Liga, coming on as a substitute against Porto being the youngest player registered in the league at 18 in 2009–10 season.

 Davidson suffered an ankle injury upon return from the 2010 AFC U-19 Championship and on 3 February 2011, was subsequently loaned to Liga de Honra outfit Sporting Covilhã for the remainder of the 2010–11 season for much needed game time after the long injury lay-off.